AniList/submission-manual/docs/submissions.md

 ## Revision History

-The revision history will show a feed displaying what users have modified the entry.
-The changes they carried out can be expanded by clicking on their record.
+The revision history will show a feed displaying which users have modified the entry.
+The changes they made can be viewed by clicking on each record.

 ![Revision history for the &apos;Ao Buta&apos; anime](./img/revision_history.png)